jacklinekirimi/theleap/README.md

     This is a git command that is used to create a copy of a Git repository in your own computer.
 ## What is git add?
     It is a Git command that is used to add any changes or modifications to files in the staging area.
 The files are added before being commited  to the repository.
+## What is git commit?
+    This is a Git command that is used to permanentlty record the changes made in the project.
+It saves the changes as a new commit in the reposotory's history.